IRVLUTD/AutoX-SemMap/README.md

 roslaunch fetch_navigation fetch_mapping.launch
 ```
 ## B. Record robot trajectory
-This script first creates a data-folder of format <Year-month-date_Hour-Minute-Seconds>.
-Then saves the data points in .npz format.
+This script first creates a data-folder of format <Year-month-date_Hour-Minute-Seconds>/pose.
+Then saves the data points in pose folder, in .npz format.
 Specify the time-interval between consecutive data points as the argument.
 ```
 cd scripts
 python save_data.py <time-interval>
 ```
 ## C. Exploration
-This command launches the explroation node.
+This command launches the exploration node.
 When the exploration ends, it saves  ***map.pgm*** and ***map.yaml*** files in the user's HOME directory.
 ```
 roslaunch explore_lite explore_n_save.launch
 ```